artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 ---
-layout: post_longform
+layout: epic
-title: Danger 1.0, 2.0 and 3.0.
+title: Danger
 date: 2017-04-22
 categories: [culture, danger]
 author: orta
 ---

-# Welcome Danger 1.0, again.

 Danger came out of two needs.
 One from the needs of a growing dev team working together full-time, and the other from the needs of a completely asymmetric large Open Source project.

 A work environment dev team is a complex place.
 You naturally grow, and to grow safely you add process.
 Process is a mixed bag, it's a net benefit at the trade-off of individual's time vs team cohesion.
 You want to grow your team guided by smart applications of process.

 On the other hand, working on a large open source project, it's very easy to feel overwhelmed at the amount of work that needs to get done on a daily basis.
-The growth of your team probably doesn't tie to the amount of work that needs to be done.
-Especially if you're like me and you don't want to be maintaining OSS as a 2nd full-time job.
+The growth of your OSS team probably doesn't tie to the amount of work that needs to be done.
+Especially if you're like me, and you don't want to be maintaining OSS as a 2nd full-time job.

 So what do you do?
 Well in a work environment you don't really have a choice, as a team you hold each other to the rules that you set.
 In OSS, you sacrifice your spare time or you can find time at work, you could stop or you could burn out.